International Recognised exhibition

 Following in the steps of Seville’s successful World Expo in 1992, the Spanish city of Zaragoza embarked on a project to organise a Specialised Expo as a way to boost investment and spur development, notably along the banks of the Ebro River.
 Reflecting the pressing issue of managing water resources and the city’s own experience at the confluence of two major river systems, the theme “Water & Sustainable Development” was selected as the theme of Expo 2008, which coincided with the bicentenary of the First Siege of Zaragoza.

-Expo 2008 was the first Specialised Expo to take place since the BIE adopted new rules regulating this type of event, known officially as an ‘International Recognised Exhibition’.
+Recognised by the 138rd session of the General Assembly of the BIE on 1 December 2005, Expo 2008 was the first Specialised Expo to take place since the BIE adopted new rules regulating this type of event, known officially as an ‘International Recognised Exhibition’.
 These rules stipulate that the Expo can last no longer than three months, with a maximum site area of 25 hectares, encouraging organisers to be efficient with their use of space for thematic and international pavilions.

 Taking into account the rules of the BIE and the sustainable aspect of the theme, the Expo Masterplan respected the city’s urban planning needs and followed environmental sustainability criteria, privileging “green” over “concrete”.